S4life/Epitech_KTR_MSC/README.md

 # Saad MOHAMMAD : Test KTR for MSc PRO

----as soon i started, i had to leave for a family matter, i bearly had an hour to do what i did (incomplete)---

 For the entry test, i decided to go with Symfony framework(PHP) since i've been learning it for a month now.